Rosemary

 Rosemary came to England at an unknown date, though it is likely that the Romans brought it when they invaded Britain in 43 CE.
 Even so, there are no viable records containing rosemary in Britain until the 8th century CE.
 This mention was in a document which was later credited to Charlemagne, who promoted the general usage of herbs and ordered rosemary specifically to be grown in monastic gardens and farms.[23]

-There are no records of rosemary being properly naturalized in Britain until 1338, when cuttings were sent to Queen Philippa by her mother, Countess Joan of Hainault.[24]
-It included a letter that described the virtues of rosemary and other herbs that accompanied the gift.
-The original manuscript can be found in the British Museum.
-The gift was then planted in the garden of the old palace of Westminster.
+There are no records of rosemary being properly naturalized in Britain until 1338, when cuttings were sent to Queen Philippa by her mother, Countess Joan of Hainault.[24][25]
+It was then planted in the garden of the old palace of Westminster.
+Since then, rosemary can be found in most English herbal texts.[26]

 Rosemary finally arrived in the Americas with early European settlers in the beginning of the 17th century, and was soon spread to South America and distributed globally.[8]